Bayesian Analysis

 Class Time

-May 20-22 (11am-1:30pm, US ET), 2024 and on-demand.
+On-demand.
 Lecture and lab materials and recordings are available to view at your convenience.

 Reviews